WarzoneMC/tgm/README.md

 # Warzone
-Team oriented minecraft pvp suite
+Minecraft team oritented pvp suite brought to you by Minehut.

 ## Project Goals